 Little to no changes can be made to an irrevocable trust once it is in existence.
 Because the grantor (the person whose trust it is) gives up all ownership of any assets transferred to the trust, he or she has no further say in what happens to those assets.

 Irrevocable trusts are often used to transfer assets to the next generation, such as large sums of money, life insurance policies, residences or investment properties in a more tax efficient manner.
+New rules from the IRS, however, suggest that moving real estate into an irrevocable trust may no longer provide a tax benefit to your heirs, depending on how it is structured.
+Before you move your home or any other property into a trust, it is important to consult a tax or estate planning professional.

-However, according to Smith, irrevocable trusts “are very specialized [and] only apply to a small group of people,” because the inflexibility and complexity of the irrevocable trust makes them less user-friendly and more expensive to create.
+According to Smith, irrevocable trusts “are very specialized [and] only apply to a small group of people,” because the inflexibility and complexity of the irrevocable trust makes them less user-friendly and more expensive to create.
 He said they’re primarily used for larger estates as a strategy to reduce state and federal estate and gift taxes.

 He estimates that for every irrevocable trust set up, there exists six to eight of the more common kind: revocable, or “living,” trusts.